twindual/fuel-economy/README.md

 API to get vehicle fuel economy from the U.S. E.P.A database off the official U.S. Government website at <a href="http://www.fueleconomy.gov/feg/ws/index.shtml" target="_blank" />fueleconomy.gov</a>.

-Results are returned as a JSON object for the first vehicle found that matches the given parameters.

-The mileage is supplied from fueleconomy.gov as mpg (miles per gallon).
-We then convert it to lkm (liters per 100 kilometers).
-Then we return both sets of values for city, combined, and highway driving.

-We scrape the site for the data instead of using the web API since test results have shown that the web API provides different and less data than navigating the site as a user.

-Here is information on the <a href="http://www.fueleconomy.gov/feg/ws/index.shtml">API provided by fueleconomy.gov</a> if your interested.
-Please note that they don't offer <a href="https://en.wikipedia.org/wiki/JSON">JSON</a> as an option instead its only <a href="https://en.wikipedia.org/wiki/Comma-separated_values">CSV</a> or <a href="https://en.wikipedia.org/wiki/XML">XML</a>.

 ## Usage

 This PHP REST API provides has a single method and accepts parameters passed to the url: